siggame/docs/advice/arena.md

 The arena will create a zip folder containing build output as well as output from `stderr` and `stdout`.
-This zip folder is made available to the AI's team through SIG-Game's main website.
+This zip folder is made available to the AI's team through SIG-Game's main website. `stdout` will be limited to 5MB.
 Additionally, game logs (more specifically, the compressed gamelogs or `glogs`) are made available to the teams who participated in them.
 Teams can only download arena games in which they participated.

 ## Arena Statuses

-- **Embargo** - An embargo means that your code is broken and is unable to run in the arena.
+- **Embargoed** - An embargo means that your code is broken and is unable to run in the arena.
 This could be caused by compilation errors, segmentation faults, or other AI-code-related problems.
-- **Broken** - Broken means that the arena is either down or there has been a networking issue between the website and the arena.
+- **Something Broke** - Broken means that the arena is either down or there has been a networking issue between the website and the arena.
 - **Not Ready** - Not Ready means that the arena is (intentionally) not yet running and no games are being played.